 About Sea Grant

-In 2016, Sea Grant celebrated 50 years of working on behalf of coastal resources and communities.
+For over 50 years, this National Sea Grant College Program has supported coastal and Great Lakes communities.
 Congressional committees have repeatedly cited Sea Grant as one of the most efficient and cost-effective programs funded by the federal government.

 In addition to addressing local challenges and opportunities, each Sea Grant program concentrates on four major focus areas: